A pandoc-based Markdown to pdf script

 - Added pandoc error code checking

-Pandoc is great, but remembering all its options every time you want to do that is pretty much tedious.
-So this is a simple wrapper that adds some basic options for you.
-And you can easily tweak it as required.
+Pandoc is great, but its flexibility requires a lot of options to achieve exactly your usecase, remembering all its options every time you want to do that is pretty much tedious.
+So this is a simple wrapper-script that adds all the required options to convert a Markdown file to a (beautiful) pdf, using Pandoc's power

 The idea came from the great rendering done by the "Markdown PDF" VSCode extension